Nayrbnat/Stats-202/README.md

 <ins>Future Work</ins>

 Due to time constraints, I was not able to implement all the ideas I had to improve the model.
 Although I improved the model through data-preprocessing and tuning hyper parameters, I believe that fundamentally there was an aspect of the data generating process that I needed to capture in order to better predict.
+For example, after deriving the insight of the common url_ids, I felt that there could be a better way to apply this insight to improve model performance.
+Furthermore, instead of simply applying interaction terms to all features and letting the algorithm choose whih to use, I think I could have implemented a feature selection process on the interaction terms before feeding those inputs into the neural networks and XGBoost.
+It would also make sense to have a customized pre-processing step for each model given the different in optimization functions and methodologies.